-Shooting suspect at video-game event at Florida mall killed at least 2 people and is believed to be from Baltimore, authorities say
+Shooting suspect at Fla. video-game event killed at least 2 people before taking his own life.
+He’s believed to be from Baltimore.

 “My thoughts are with everyone impacted by the shooting today at the Jacksonville Landing — but thoughts are not enough,” House Minority Leader Nancy Pelosi (D-Calif.) said on Twitter.
 “As we continue to track developments, it’s clear Congress must stop stalling & act to protect Americans from the daily tragedy of gun violence.”

 The Jacksonville rampage is the latest mass shooting to erupt in a public place — a wave of violence that has extended nationwide.
-Florida has suffered a number of high-profile mass shootings in recent years.
+Florida has experienced a number of high-profile mass shootings in recent years.
 The gunfire at the Madden NFL 19 competition came six months after a massacre at a high school in Parkland, Fla., that left 17 dead.

 Parkland student David Hogg, who became a vocal gun-control advocate after the shooting there, tweeted to U.S. Sen. Marco Rubio (R-Fla.) on Sunday, “How many mass shootings in your state will it take for you to do something?”